 “A provocative, and virtuoso filmmaker, we’re thrilled to host Darren Aronofsky as one of SXSW Film’s 2018 Keynotes,” said Janet Pierson, Director of Film.
 “He’s been an original since his first independent work, and we know it will be a blast for our passionate SXSW audiences to hear his story.”

 Aronofsky joins previously announced Keynotes Ta-Nehisi Coates (Convergence Keynote), Barry Jenkins (Film Keynote), Esther Perel (Interactive Keynote), and whurley (Convergence Keynote).

-Featured Speakers announced today include Grammy award-winning singer and songwriter Keith Urban, New York Times best-selling author Luvvie Ajayi, sociopolitical comedian W. Kamau Bell, This American Life creator and host Ira Glass, co-founder of Ballmer Group and owner of the Los Angeles Clippers Steve Ballmer, designer Yiying Lu, and many more.
+Featured Speakers announced today include Grammy award-winning singer and songwriter Keith Urban, New York Times best-selling author Luvvie Ajayi, sociopolitical comedian W. Kamau Bell, This American Life creator and host Ira Glass, designer Yiying Lu, and many more.